 This info is updated only when new donations are received

 How you can help

-The Lithuanian Citizens’ Society of Western PA is accepting donations to help offset the cost of Ajus’ surgery and to help with some of the expenses his family will encounter during their stay in Pittsburgh.
+The Lithuanian Citizens’ Society of Western PA accepted donations to help offset the cost of Ajus’ surgery and to help with some of the expenses his family encountered during their stay in Pittsburgh.
 They were required to stay in a local hotel at their own expense for 2 weeks upon arrival as part of the hospital’s Covid quarantine protocol.
-The mother and Ajus’ uncle then moved to the Ronald McDonald House.
+Ajus’ mother and uncle then moved to the Ronald McDonald House.
 Now that the family has returned to Lithuania, we are working with Children’s Hospital to determine final outstanding charges.
-This may take a few weeks.
+This may take a several weeks.

 Frequently Asked Questions

 The Society is coordinating donations from our members and our friends across the U.S. We are simply a “pass-through” mechanism for donations to ensure that every penny donated goes to help Ajus and his family meet the expenses of surgery and their stay in Pittsburgh.

 No. The Society is a 501(c)4 non-profit, not a charity.
 In fact, even if we were a charity, the answer would still be “no” since you are not permitted to direct your donation to a specific individual when donating money to a charity.

 Again, the answer is “no” because they are not permitted to accept donations earmarked for a specific individual.